oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 `ReferentialConstraint`   |Referential Constraint of a navigation property `ReturnType`              |Return Type of an Action or Function `Schema`                  |Schema
-`Singleton`               |Singleton
+`Single`                  |Singleton or single-valued Property or Navigation Property `Singleton`               |Singleton
 `Term`                    |Term
 `TypeDefinition`          |Type Definition